-It’s never too soon to start planning your future!
-If you’re in Year 10, 11 or 12, we can help you decide what you want to do after school and direct you to courses that will take you to a job you’ll love.
+It’s never too early to start planning your exciting future career!
+If you’re in Year 10, 11 or 12, we can help you decide what you want to do after school and direct you to courses that could take you to a job you’ll love.

 Choosing a career

-If you're not sure what you want your future job to be, think first about what you enjoy doing now.
+If you're not sure what you want a career as, think first about what you enjoy doing right now.
 You’ll be happiest studying a course and working in a job that matches your interests and strengths.

 - what are my favourite subjects and activities at school?

-- what activities do I enjoy outside school?
+- what activities do I enjoy outside of school?

-Your answers to these questions will give you a starting point for the kinds of courses and careers you could choose.
+Your answers to these kinds of questions will give you a starting point for the courses and career paths you could choose.
 Check out our quick guide to courses and careers if you need further help to decide what job would suit you.

 Find the right course

-Once you have a better idea of your strengths and interests, you can search for university or TAFE courses that match.
+Once you have a better idea of your strengths and interests, you can search for university or TAFE courses that match those fields.

-For example, if your favourite subjects at school are science and physical education, and you love playing team sports in your spare time, you might want to study a Bachelor of Sport Science (Exercise Science).
+For example, if your favourite subjects at school are science and physical education, and you love playing team sports in your spare time, you might want to study a Bachelor of Sport Science.
 This course could help you find work as an exercise physiologist or sport scientist for a professional sport team.

 TAFE or uni – what's best for you?